cliveholloway/herbert/README.md

 For the transcript of the journal that's in a docx file:

 - parse the docx file
-- creatge individual HTML pages for a browse option
+- create individual HTML pages for a browse option
 - create page text files to train an LLM

 ## Notes